adityacodes/ulclawnotes/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https://github.com/adityacodes/ulclawnotes)

-This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) blogging starter template.
-Probably the most feature-rich Next.js markdown blogging template out there.
+This is a [Next.js](https://nextjs.org/), [Tailwind CSS](https://tailwindcss.com/) noteging starter template.
+Probably the most feature-rich Next.js markdown noteging template out there.
 Comes out of the box configured with the latest technologies to make technical writing a breeze.
 Easily configurable and customizable.
-Perfect as a replacement to existing Jekyll and Hugo individual blogs.
+Perfect as a replacement to existing Jekyll and Hugo individual notes.

 Check out the documentation below to get started.